7 Books on Positive Psychology

 4. “A New Earth: Awakening to Your Life’s Purposes,” Eckhart Tolle

 Eckhart Tolle suffered from deep depression throughout the majority of his life.
-When he was 29 years old, he started to have suicidal thoughts, and one night he was at the point of putting and end to his life.
+When he was 29 years old, he started to have suicidal thoughts, and one night he was at the point of putting an end to his life.
 But, the next morning everything had changed.
 The obsessive thoughts had disappeared because he’d found a new life’s purpose, an inner awakening, and an inspiration: he wanted to live.

 In “A New Earth: Awakening to Your Life’s Purpose,” Tolle takes one step further on from his book “The Power of Now.”
 He explores, for example, the structure of the ego and explains how it distances us from that thing Seligman talks about so much: human strengths.

-5. “Overcoming Adversity: The Power of Resilience,” Luis Rojas Marcos
+5. “Overcoming Adversity: The Power of Resilience,” Luis Rojas-Marcos

 Luis Rojas-Marcos is a well-known psychiatrist and researcher.
-His writing is enriching and puts us in reach of those dimensions in the field of psychology we all need to understand in order to live better lives.
+His writing is enriching and puts us in reach of those dimensions in the field of psychology we all need to understand to live better lives.

 In “Overcoming Adversity: The Power of Resilience,” we learn how all of us, even if we don’t believe it, have psychological and biological mechanisms that prepare us to resist and confront adversity.